One Canada Square: 1987–1990: Design and construction

-Construction

 Construction on the tower began in 1988.
 Construction was given to Sir Robert McAlpine & Sons in association with EllisDon of Toronto, but they were slow at building the tower, partly due to building workers going on strike in the summer of 1989, so Lehrer McGovern took over.
 Lehrer McGovern contracted out most of the work to Balfour Beatty because the Canary Wharf Tower was a difficult building to build.
 In total, about 27,500 metric tonnes of British steel and 500,000 bolts were used during construction.
 Construction also involved building a huge cofferdam to seal construction from water.
 It also involved driving 222 piles into the ground at 23 metres deep.
 Also, a 4-metre thick concrete raft was sunk into the dock to act as anchor.

 By June 1990, the tower had overtaken Tower 42 (previously known as the NatWest Tower), becoming the tallest building in the United Kingdom.

 On 8 November 1990, the tower was topped out when the top piece of the pyramid roof was put in place by crane.

 The celebration was attended by many famous architects, recognised engineers and political leaders.
 Amongst them were César Pelli, Brian Mulroney, Peter Rice, Man-Chung Tang, and Margaret Thatcher.
 Paul Reichmann, the owner of Olympia & York gave credit to Pelli for his building design as "this inauguration symbolises the spirit with which buildings can be achieved".
 Margaret Thatcher told the distinguished audience that the tower can become a "national recognised landmark".

-Opening
+1990–2000: Opening and early years

 In August 1991, One Canada Square was completed and open for business.
 His Royal Highness The Duke of Edinburgh officially opened One Canada Square on the morning of 26 August 1991, and unveiled a commemorative plaque at the entrance to the building.
 Hundreds of construction workers attended the opening ceremony.
 The Duke of Edinburgh addressed some 800 invited guests, many of whom had been involved in the project.
 He spoke of the "large, airy space and clean, efficient office layout", as he declared the building ready for business.
 The attendees heard a specially commissioned piece of music performed by a 30-strong choir.
 Paul Reichmann, Chairman of Olympia & York, said:

 "The Canary Wharf Tower marks the start of a new beginning for Canary Wharf, for London, and for the United Kingdom.
 It is by any standard a triumph of ambition, commitment and collaboration.
 It will breathe life into Canary Wharf, allowing us to continue our transformation of the rest of the wharf, and will put Canary Wharf at the leading edge of real estate."